akilthms/dbrxChat/ui/sidebar.md

 Here are some example queries you can try with DbrxChat:

-- Show me a unique list of neighborhoods
-- Show me the total sales for each neighborhood.
+- Show me top 5 customers by sales
-- Who are the top 10 neighborhood by sales_price?
+- What is the top 5 products?
-- What is the average order value for each block?
+- What is the period with the highest sales?